-In addition to a column list, this foreign stream sets two options:
+In addition to a column list, this foreign stream sets three OPTIONS:

-Once you have set up the foreign data wrapper and server above, you query streams and tables in the ‘remote-schema-name’ schema in the server on remote-host as if they were on the local server, using the SCHEMA_NAME as a qualifier, as in the following code:
+Once you have set up the foreign data wrapper and server above, you query streams and tables in the foreign s-Server as if they were on the local server, using the SCHEMA_NAME as a qualifier, as in the following code:

 SELECT STREAM * FROM "FederationData"."my-federation-stream";

 For the code above, this data will be pulled from “remote-schema-name”.“remote-stream” on the remote s-Server by the foreign data wrapper.

 Note: You cannot insert into a stream on the remote s-Server.
 You also cannot create or drop streams and tables in the remote schema.